Your Right to Live in Your House

 If they do take it, it must be:

-Lawful
+- Lawful

-In the public interest
+- In the public interest

-Proportionate
+- Proportionate

-Respecting your rights
+- Respecting your rights

 Governments are allowed to regulate how you use your property — like for taxes, planning, or safety.
 But those regulations must not go too far.
 They must strike a fair balance.
 If you’re being crushed by interest rates or facing eviction while you've done nothing wrong — that balance may have been broken.

-How This Applies to Mortgage Prisoners and High Rates
+How this Applies to Mortgage Prisoners and High Rates

 If you:

-Have a mortgage you’ve paid reliably for years
+- Have a mortgage you’ve paid reliably for years.

-Can no longer afford it because the interest rate has become unaffordable (like 9%+)
+- Can no longer afford it because the interest rate has become unaffordable (like 9%+).

-Can’t switch lenders because you’re in a closed-book mortgage
+- Can’t switch lenders because you’re in a closed-book mortgage.

-Are being threatened with repossession despite no wrongdoing on your part
+- Are being threatened with repossession despite no wrongdoing on your part.

 Then the interference with your right to property may be:

-Disproportionate
+- Disproportionate

-Unfairly restrictive
+- Unfairly restrictive

-Potentially unlawful under the ECHR
+- Potentially unlawful under the ECHR

 Raise your case with:

-The Financial Ombudsman
+- The Financial Ombudsman

-The Financial Conduct Authority (FCA)
+- The Financial Conduct Authority (FCA)

-The Equality and Human Rights Commission (EHRC)
+- The Equality and Human Rights Commission (EHRC)

-Show that this isn’t just a financial issue — it’s a human rights issue
+Show that this isn’t just a financial issue — it’s a human rights issue.

-Final Word from The Joe Blogs Show
+From the Joe Blogs Show

 If that’s under threat, we’ll help you fight back.